-The Conservation Commission shall be appointed by the Selectboard in accordance with Section 4501 and 4502 of the Act.
-It shall consist of 5, 7 or 9 members to be determined by the Selectboard.
-Said commission shall provide the Planning Commission and the TDRB environmental evaluations, where pertinent, of applications for zoning permits made to those bodies and assist in formulating the Town and Village Plans.
+The Conservation Commission shall be appointed by the Select Board in accordance with Section 4501 and 4502 of the Act.
+It shall consist of 5, 7 or 9 members to be determined by the Select Board.
+Said commission shall provide the Planning Commission and the TDRB environmental evaluations, where pertinent, or applications for zoning permits made to those bodies and assist in formulating the Town and Village Plans.